Cold-Atom Buoy: A Differential Magnetic Sensing Technique in Cold Quadrupole Traps: Concept

 The response to a homogeneous field, on the other hand, does depend on the quadrupole polarity, and is opposite for opposite quadrupole polarities, forming the basis of the buoy effect.
 This can be seen by writing the quadrupole field in the following form:

 where $Q$ is the strength of the quadrupole, considered a signed scalar quantity, that can be expressed via the gradient of the field in one of the Cartesian directions at an infinitesimal distance $\epsilon$ from the center.
-This is a good approximation of the magnetic field of a coil pair with opposite driving currents in the vicinity of the geometrical midpoint between the coils, cf. \cref{sec:precision}.

-While this form of the field leads to a potential with its minimum at $\vb r=0$, where $\vb{B}_\text{Q}=0$, the superposition of a homogeneous external field $\vb{B}_\text{ext}$ displaces this zero-field point to

-changing sign with $Q$.
 The sign of $Q$ corresponds to the quadrupole polarity: positive when the axial field gradient points inward along $+z$, and negative otherwise.

+While this form of the field leads to a potential with its minimum at $\vb 0$, where $\vb{B}=0$, the superposition of a homogeneous external field $\vb{B}_\text{ext}$ displaces this zero-field point to

+corresponding to the shifted trap centers for opposite quadrupole polarities.
+The relevant observable is the differential displacement

+that depends linearly and directionally on $\vb B_\text{ext}$, and is free from the uncertainties of $\vb 0$, as well as other common-mode effects, including – as analyzed subsequently – gravity and weak external inhomogeneities.
+Conversely, the midpoint between the two displacements $\frac{\vb r_0^{(+)}+\vb r_0^{(-)}}2\approx\vb 0$ can be used as an estimate of the origin.
+This can be useful for MOT adjustments, however, as we show explicitly in \cref{fig:results1_small} this estimate is affected by common-mode imperfections.

+Two remarks clarify the relation of the buoy technique to displacement-based magnetometry in MOTs.
+(1) The cold-atom buoy is a purely geometric effect that relies on the linear, directional dependence of the field \labelcref{eq:Qpole} in a quadrupole trap, in contrast to a magneto-optical trap, where the interplay between magnetism and light forces sets a much more complex scenario.
+(2) Moreover, MOT-center displacement measurements are inherently non-differential: the quadrupole polarity cannot be reversed independently of the optical configuration without destroying the trapping conditions.
+In addition, MOTs are generally less cold than magnetically trapped ensembles, leading to lower spatial resolution in the determination of the trap center.

+\Cref{eq:Qpole} is an excellent approximation of the magnetic field of a coil pair with opposite driving currents in the vicinity of the geometrical midpoint between the coils, cf. \cref{sec:precision}.
 Assuming perfectly balanced driving of the two coils making up the quadrupole, $Q$ is proportional to the driving current, so its sign can be flipped simply by flipping the direction of the drive current.

-\Cref{eq:displacedCenter} condenses the cold-atom buoy effect, cf. \cref{fig:buoyScheme}: $\vb r_0$ flips sign by $Q$ flipping sign, and depends linearly and directionally on $\vb B_\text{ext}$.
-The magnetic zero being the minimum of the potential is designated by the point of maximum density of the trapped atomic cloud, that can be determined by absorption imaging.
+The magnetic zero, being the minimum of the potential, is designated by the point of maximum density of the trapped atomic cloud, that can be determined by absorption imaging.

-Importantly, the cold-atom buoy is a purely geometric effect that relies on the linear directional dependence of the field \labelcref{eq:Qpole} in a quadrupole trap, in contrast to a magneto-optical trap, where the interplay between magnetism and light forces sets a much more complex scenario.